What Temperature Do You Wash Bedding At?

 Choosing The Right Temperature For Washing Your Bedding

 Washing bedding isn’t just about getting rid of dirt and stains.
-It’s also about keeping your bedding clean and free from pesky allergens and germs that accumulate over time.
+It’s also about keeping your bedding clean and free from the presence of pesky allergens and germs that accumulate over time.

 For most bedding, the ideal temperature for washing is around 60°C. This higher heat setting is effective at killing bacteria, dust mites, and allergens lurking in your sheets, pillowcases, duvet covers, and more.

-However, not all bedding can handle the heat.
+However, not all bedding can handle the same amount of heat.
 Delicate materials like silk and satin may not do well in scalding water.
 So, the temperature you use depends on the type of bedding you own.

 Hot Washes – Are They Okay For Your Bedding?

-NOTE: Before tossing your bedding in the washer always read the care label.
+NOTE: It’s important to always read the care label before tossing your bedding in the washer.
 The care label provides essential instructions on how to launder the fabric properly, helping you avoid unintentional damage!

 Warm Washes – Are They Okay For Your Bedding?